-Texas Masters in Special Education Degrees & Programs
+Masters in Special Education Degrees & Programs in Texas

-Many masters in special education are 2-year full-time degree programs designed for current individuals who are already licensed educators and have earned their bachelors degree from an accredited college.
+Many special education degrees are 2-year full-time masters programs designed for current individuals who are already licensed educators and have earned their bachelors degree from an accredited college.
 Other programs may be intended to lead to initial teaching licensure or be suitable for career changers seeking to potentially expand their employment opportunities.

 - Description and Nature of Disabilities

 - Lesson planning